brharper-clgx/Niko/backstory.md

 Luther continued,

 "There is little I can do for you.
-Legally, matters involving deeds of the nobility are dealt with by the high court and I can only give them council..."
+Legally, matters involving the deeds of the nobility are dealt with by the high court and I can only give them council..."

 A long pause.